 European companies look hard to save costs.
 RFT Express has seen

-an increase in European work fuelled by the fall in the pound against
+an increase in European work fuelled by the fall in the pound

-saving alternatives, or ways to increase market share.
+for cost saving alternatives, or ways to increase market share.

 The recession is a challenge or an opportunity,